MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 Accounts receivable professionals use the report to:

-* Reconcile customer subledgers against the receivables accounts in the general ledger and ensure that all outstanding balances are accurate and complete.
+- Reconcile customer subledgers against the receivables accounts in the general ledger and ensure that all outstanding balances are accurate and complete.
-* Identify discrepancies or errors in customer transactions and investigate them.
+- Identify discrepancies or errors in customer transactions and investigate them.
-* Get data to prepare financial statements such as income statements or balance sheets.
+- Get data to prepare financial statements, such as income statements or balance sheets.

 Collections specialists use the report to:

-* Identify overdue customer accounts and prioritize follow-up activities based on how overdue the payments are.
+- Identify overdue customer accounts and prioritize follow-up activities based on how overdue the payments are
-* Analyze customer payment history to identify patterns or trends in late payments and proactively address issues.
+- Analyze customer payment history to identify patterns or trends in late payments and proactively address issues.
-* Prepare collection reports or dashboards for internal or external stakeholders.
+- Prepare collection reports or dashboards for internal or external stakeholders.

 Credit analysts use the report to:

-* Analyze customer payment history to make recommendations for credit limits or payment terms.
+- Analyze customer payment history to make recommendations for credit limits or payment terms.
-* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
+- Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Get data to prepare financial reports for stakeholders such as investors or executives.
+- Get data to prepare financial reports for stakeholders such as investors or executives.

 ## Try the report